 4. Even if you're working from home, create a separation between work and home.

 Yep, a little responsibility isn’t going to hurt them.
 In fact, they’ll probably enjoy it.
 If you and your students are meeting in a classroom, kids can use sanitizing wipes on desks and chairs or take turns organizing the classroom library.
 It might not be perfect, but it’ll get done way faster and save you the headache.

 We all have room to grow, but in this field, it’s all too easy to be way too hard on ourselves.
 Stop beating yourself up!
 Learn from mistakes and let them go.
 You worked hard to get where you’re at — don’t forget the years you’ve spent in college, interning, studying, observing, and practicing.
 You’re a professional, and you can move mountains.

 With your students and their families.
 With your coworkers.
 Don’t pull away from the relationships that make our work so powerful.
 Purposefully give attention, care, and compassion to those surrounding you.
 Build relationships that are so much more than staff development modules and meeting the standards.
 Let them get to know you.
 These connections fuel our spirits and serve as constant reminders that our work is touching lives.

 7. Make meaningful connections.

 When times get tough, take a breather and regroup.
-We need you out there, soldier!
+We need you out there!
 Steer clear of teacher burnout by setting genuine priorities, practicing self care and focusing on the good stuff.
 There’s an awful lot of it.